chinesetones/site/docs/_posts/2023-03-30-hsk2-words-with-confusing-tones.markdown

 If you don't speak a tone-based language, you'll want to pay special attention to these words, and practice their tones.

-I've combed through the *entire list of HSK 2 vocabulary* to pick out **groups of similar-sounding words**.
+I've combed through the *entire list of HSK 2 vocabulary* to pick out **17 groups of similar-sounding words**.
 For each group, I've included an **example sentence** so you can learn to hear the difference in tones in context.

 Let's dive in!